BMO fixed-rate mortgages

 BMO Homeowner ReadiLine

-The BMO Homeowner ReadiLine is a home equity line of credit product that combines both a mortgage and a line of credit into one.
+The BMO Homeowner ReadiLine is a home equity line of credit that combines both a mortgage and a line of credit.
 If you have at least 20% equity in your home, you can borrow up to 80% of its appraised value.
 You can split this borrowing capacity into a mortgage portion and a line of credit portion.

 The mortgage portion is paid back in regularly scheduled weekly, bi-weekly, semi-monthly, or monthly installments.
 The line of credit portion is available for you to borrow from and pay back whenever you want, provided you make the interest payments on any outstanding borrowed funds.